 Most ideas are served hot or cold.
 You choose!

 Each recipe is excellent with a dollop of whipped cream or a scoop of vanilla ice cream.
+For those winter months, enjoy your pie with a warming cup of Chocolate Chai Latte.

 Basic ingredients you need for apple desserts: